Home | Reunion 9 Support | iPhone | iPad | ReunionTalk Forums | Upgrade | Contact Us

 Answers

-There may be cases where you need to create a "Computer to Computer" WiFi network between your Macintosh and your iPhone.
+If the above six steps do not solve the syncing problem, you may need to create a "computer-to-computer" WiFi network between your Mac and your iPhone.
 It could be that your Mac has WiFi capability, but you're not currently using it.
-Or, you might be using a public WiFi connection that will not allow the iPhone to see your Macintosh.
+Or, you might be using a public WiFi connection that will not allow the iPhone to see your Mac.
 You can get around this by creating a computer-to-computer network.
 To do this, follow these steps...

-1. Open the System Preferences window on your Macintosh, click on Network, and select "AirPort" from the list on the left.
+1. Open the System Preferences window on your Mac, click on Network, and select "AirPort" from the list on the left.

 2. Click on the "Network Name" popup menu and select "Create Network."